Health scares prompt promotion of new colon cancer screening test

 Motorcycle enthusiasts promote cancer screening in memory of their loved one

-Hagersville resident Jackie McGowan married Dave Ruttan just 10 days before he died of colon cancer.
+HAGERSVILLE, ON — Hagersville resident Jackie McGowan married Dave Ruttan just 10 days before he died of colon cancer.
 “We knew Dave was dying and wanted to say our vows as a final, everlasting expression of our love,” said Jackie, whose husband passed away four years ago.

 Dave was at high risk of developing colon cancer because he had Lynch syndrome, an inherited condition that can be passed down from parent to child.
 A person with Lynch syndrome is at increased risk for colon and stomach cancer.
 For women, there’s also an increased risk of uterine and ovarian cancer.